Review and road test of the Volvo C40 Recharge

 Like the XC40 Recharge, the C40 will be sold primarily online.
 And, as with that car, it rolls down the production lines of Volvo's Belgium factory in Ghent.

-The provided 78kWh lithium-ion battery in this top variant offers an estimated WLTP-rated range of 260 miles (adequate but not especially noteworthy amongst rivals in this segment).
-To get the claimed mileage, you'll need to engage what the Swedish maker calls 'One Pedal Drive', selectable from the 'Driving' menu provided on this centre-dash screen.
+In any C40, to get the claimed mileage, you'll need to engage what the Swedish maker calls 'One Pedal Drive', selectable from the 'Driving' menu provided on this centre-dash screen.
 This dramatically increases the regenerative braking effect when you come off the throttle, to the point where, as advertised, the brake pedal will hardly ever be needed.
 Other than that, no driving modes are provided, though there is a screen button to firm up the steering.

 Design and Build